Accelerated Randomized Mirror Descent Algorithms For Composite Non-strongly Convex Optimization: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a framework of accelerated stochastic mirror descent algorithms, where involving proximal points are allowed to be calculated inexactly, for solving the large scale optimization problem \eqref{eq:composite} without the strongly convex assumption of $f^P(x)$.
-We prove that the algorithms achieve the optimal convergence rate.
-Using suitable parameters, our algorithms can obtain better complexity compared with APG.
-We have also proposed a scheme for solving the optimization problem \eqref{eq:composite} when the component functions $f_i$ are not smooth.
+We have proposed a framework of accelerated randomized mirror descent algorithms for solving the large scale optimization problem \eqref{eq:composite} without the strongly convex assumption of $F^P(x)$.
+Our framework allows proximal points to be calculated inexactly and can achieve the optimal convergence rate.
+Using suitable parameters, our algorithms can obtain better complexity than APG.
+We also proposed a scheme for solving Problem \eqref{eq:composite} with non-smooth component functions $f_i$.
 Computational results affirm the effectiveness of our algorithms.
-Finally, we introduce a class of composite convex concave optimization problem.
-And using a smoothing approximation of max-type functions together with employing the scheme for non-smooth problem, we describe an accelerated stochastic gradient method for the convex concave optimization problem.